elisa-santoro/openradioss-cases/pulsating-flow-over-flexible-flap-3d-case2/README.md

 ## State and results

-The simulation run for 26 seconds instead of 30 due to storage issues inside my VM.
-It completes and results are as follows:
+The simulation completes and results are as follows:

 #### Simulation setup at `t= 2.5 s`